Cargo ship still stuck across Suez Canal, but Egyptian official says it will be freed over weekend

 The SCA announced earlier this week that all navigation through the canal would be "temporarily suspended" until the hulking Panamanian-flagged container vessel MV Ever Given could be re-floated.

-The SCA said Thursday after meeting with the Dutch salvage firm SMIT, which is helping lead the operation, that about 15,000 to 20,000 cubic metres of sand had to be moved, reaching a depth of 12 to 16 meters along the canal's bank, to dislodge the ship.
+The SCA said Thursday after meeting with the Dutch salvage firm SMIT, which is helping lead the operation, that about 19,600-26,000 cubic yards of sand had to be moved, reaching a depth of 40 to 50 feet along the canal's bank, to dislodge the ship.

 On Wednesday the SCA allowed 13 ships to enter the canal's northern end, from the Mediterranean, hoping the Ever Given would be un-stuck quickly and the other cargo vessels would be able to continue on their journeys.
 But those ships only made it as far as a lake in the middle of the canal, and they may be going nowhere fast.